-**Students in graduate programs must maintain an overall GPA of 3.0 or better.
-In addition, candidates must earn the minimum grade of “C” to successfully complete a course.
+Graduates: Must maintain an overall GPA of 3.0 or better and earn a minimum grade of "C" to successfully complete a course.

-Students (either full-time or part-time) must maintain a minimum incremental progress (pace) by completing (earning) a percentage of all credit hours attempted.
+Students (either full-time or part-time) must maintain a minimum quantitative measure by completing a percentage of all credit hours attempted.
 Progress is evaluated at the end of each term.
 All courses are used in the credit hour completion ratio including repeated, transferred, withdrawals and incompletes.
 All students must successfully complete (earn) 67 percent of all cumulative credit hours attempted.

 Standard 3: Maximum Time Frame

 Students must complete their degree program within 150 percent of the credit hour requirements for the degree.
-Students who are unable to complete their degree program within the time frame limitation will be ineligible for federal student aid.
-For students who change majors and have not completed the new program requirements but have reached the maximum time frame limit may submit a request to be re-evaluated on a case by case basis.
+Students who are unable to complete their degree program within the time frame limitations will be ineligible for federal student aid.
+For students who change majors and have not completed the new program requirements, but have reached the maximum time frame limit, may submit a request to be re-evaluated on a case by case basis.

-Students pursuing additional undergraduate degrees are required to maintain a 2.0 GPA and complete (earn) 67 percent of the remaining courses for the additional degree.
-Maximum time frame will be calculated based on 150 percent of the remaining requirements to complete the additional degree.
-Students pursuing additional graduate degrees are required to maintain a 3.0 GPA and must earn the minimum grade of “C” to successfully complete a course.
-Completion of 67 percent of hours attempted and 150 percent maximum time frame of the remaining courses for the additional degree is also required.
+Students pursuing additional undergraduate degrees are required to maintain a 2.0 GPA and complete 67% of the remaining courses for the additional degree.
+Maximum time frame will be calculated on a 150% of the remaining requirements to complete the additional degree.
+Students pursuing additional graduate degrees are required to maintain a 3.0 GPA and must earn the minimum grade of "C" to successfully complete a course.
+Completion of 67% of hours attempted and 150% maximum time frame of the remaining courses for the additional degree is also required.